alandevkota/alandevkota.github.io/another-page.md

 _Please see my **presentation slides** here_ ([Click here: Slides ](https://github.com/alandevkota/Multispectral-Object-Detection/blob/master/Multispectral%20Object%20Detection%20using%20DETR.pdf))

-## Multispectral Object Detection using DETR with Early Fusion of Tokens
+## Multimodal Object Detection Transformer with Cross-Attention across Modalities

 The focus of this research is to develop a transformer model that integrates the information from different modalities together to enhance the prediction as well as address the challenges posed by missing modalities.